Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 1.1 - Pre-Flight Checklist/README.md

 - Run existing unit tests with `dotnet test`

 >[!Note]
-> If you get an error resembling this: `MSBUILD : error MSB1009: Project file does not exist.`, then you are most likely running this command from the wrong folder.
-Change into the correct directory with `cd ./WrightBrothersApi` or with `cd ..` to go one folder level upwards.
+> If you encounter an error message like `Project file does not exist.` or `Couldn't find a project to run.`, it's likely that you're executing the command from an incorrect directory.
+To resolve this, navigate to the correct directory using the command `cd ./WrightBrothersApi`.
+If you need to move one level up in the directory structure, use the command `cd ..`.
+The corrcect directory is the one that contains the `WrightBrothersApi.csproj` file.

 - The tests should run and pass.